ttrpg-4-me/mdx-choose-your-own-adventure/README.md

           "text": "Buy some soup from the woman with 1 cr" },
         {
+          "transitionCriteria": "inventory.credits > 100",
+          "header": "#super-suprise-soup",
+          "text": "Buy some really special soup from the woman for 100 cr" },
+        {
           "transitionCriteria": null,
           "header": "#other-thing",
           "text": "Do that other thing"